tomcqt/adyOS/README.md

 ### Contains 1.5k+ lines of code!

 A full command line pseudo-operating system written entirely in JavaScript using Node.JS.
+You can write your own code using the built in editor, download packages using the package manager, and multitask using the workspaces functionality, all from the command line.
+This project is completely open source and you can help make it better by commiting your own code.

 ### [Check out the website!](https://ady.best/) (Also contains installation instructions)